radical-collaboration/DeepDriveMD/README.md

 # Adaptive Execution Development

-This is an on going develeopment branch  you can find the source code under [src](https://github.com/radical-collaboration/DeepDriveMD/tree/master/src/) and [data](https://github.com/radical-collaboration/DeepDriveMD/tree/master/data/)
+This is an ongoing develeopment branch  you can find the source code under [src](https://github.com/radical-collaboration/DeepDriveMD/tree/master/src/) and [data](https://github.com/radical-collaboration/DeepDriveMD/tree/master/data/)

-# Asyncronous Execution Development published at JSSPP
+# Asynchronous Execution Development published at JSSPP

 JSSPP folder holds source code and figures used in the paper

-## COVID-19 Development (Relocated under [archive](https://github.com/radical-collaboration/DeepDriveMD/tree/master/archive)
+## COVID-19 Development (Relocated under [archive](https://github.com/radical-collaboration/DeepDriveMD/tree/master/archive))

 There is ongoing activity in associcated with the Covid-19 project. https://github.com/2019-ncovgroup/DrugWorkflows/tree/devel/workflow-2